Robot-assisted surgery is when a doctor guides small robotic arms through tiny incisions. It allows for greater range of motion than regular surgery.

 |Keyhole incisions are placed in preparation for a robot-assisted surgical procedure.|

 |Copyright © Nucleus Medical Media, Inc.|

-Several small keyhole openings will be cut in the skin near where the surgery will take place.
-In most cases, a needle will be used to inject carbon dioxide gas into the surgical area.
-This gas will make it easier for the doctor to see internal structures.
-Next, a small camera called an endoscope will be passed through 1 of the incisions.
-The camera will light, magnify, and project an image of the organs onto a video screen.
-Then robotic arms holding instruments for grasping, cutting, dissecting, and stitching will be inserted through the holes.
+Several small incisions will be made at the surgery site.
+A needle may be used to inject gas into the area.
+This will make it easier to see inside the body.
+A scope with a small camera on the end will be passed through one of the incisions.
+The camera will display the area on a video screen.
+Next, robotic arms holding tools will be inserted through the holes.

 How Long Will It Take?

 About 1 to 2 hours.
 It depends on the type of surgery.

 It depends on the surgery, but pain and swelling are common in the first 2 weeks.
 Medicine and home care can help.

 Average Hospital Stay